w-bonelli/w-bonelli.github.io/_posts/2019-12-7-out-of-context.md

 Resisting inertia is hard.
 It's not so difficult to imagine alternatives.
 What's hard is to pull out of one groove and into another.
 It's like climbing out of a hole.
 To disengage from a gravity well and skip out into the space between them, we execute controlled thrusts.
 Getting the trajectory right isn't easy, [nor is coordinating all the little nozzles to point in the same direction](https://ncase.me/trust/).

 We're like fish.
 Ponds dot the landscape.
 Seems we're turning ours a little rancid.
 Some of us are trying to flop to another one &mdash; sort of *heave*, with the tail &mdash; but we're disadvantageously equipped for that sort of locomotion.
 Others look to be constructing filters.
 Some, in the milder areas, have gone strangely still: conserving energy, maybe.
 Buying time.
-Countless elsewhere struggle for life even now.
+Millions elsewhere struggle for life even now.

 You know how it goes with fish.
 Give them long enough and they grow lungs and legs.
 How long do we have?